Home Care for Parkinson’s Disease Patients

 The Challenges of Living with Parkinson’s Disease

-Our trained caregivers can provide vital support to patients with Parkinson’s Disease in the following areas:
+Our trained caregivers can provide vital support to clients with Parkinson’s Disease in the following areas:

 Eating

-Helping patients maintain a healthy diet by helping prepare and serve nutritious meals and, where necessary, assisting patients with feeding and cleaning up afterwards.
+Our caregivers help clients maintain a healthy diet by preparing and serving nutritious meals and, where necessary, assisting clients with feeding and cleaning up afterward.

 Bathing and Hygiene

-Providing assistance and support with bathing and personal hygiene including attention to oral and skin care.
+We provide assistance and support with bathing and personal hygiene, including helping attend to oral and skin care.

 Dressing